helloplayer1/swarc-material/arc42/arc42-template-EN.md

 -   A user uploads a private image to the app

 Problem:
--   Ensure that the image, along with any personal data, is transmitted and stored securely through encryption mechanisms
+-   Ensure that the image, along with any personal data, is transmitted and stored securely through encryption mechanisms.

 Solution:
--   Implement end-to-end encryption for data transmission, utilizing industry-standard encryption algorithms
+-   Implement end-to-end encryption for data transmission, utilizing industry-standard encryption algorithms.
--   Employ encryption for stored images and user information in the database
+-   Employ encryption for stored images and user information in the database.

 Consequences:
 -   User data, including images, remains confidential and secure, meeting privacy and security standards